prabal-k/Fiderated_learning_1/README.md

 For each round:

 a) The server sends the global model parameters to selected clients.

 b) It waits for client updates (weights after local training).

 c) It aggregates these updates using the Federated Averaging (FedAvg) strategy to create a new global model.

 Optionally, the server may evaluate the new global model using client-provided evaluation results.

 ### Key Points:

-The server does not need access to client data.
-It coordinates the process and ensures that updates flow seamlessly between clients and itself.
+The server does not need access to client data.It coordinates the process and ensures that updates flow seamlessly between clients and itself.

 # Flow of the Project: Client Side